Article Updated On

 As such, it’s important to identify all types of asbestos materials that may be present in a building, and in non domestic properties to have an asbestos management plan and risk register in place to help minimise the risks of exposure.

-The most common disease caused by asbestos exposure is asbestosis, a lung disease caused by prolonged exposure to asbestos over many years.
+The most common disease caused by dangerous levels of asbestos exposure is asbestosis, a lung disease caused by prolonged exposure to asbestos over many years.

 This long term disease causes scarring of the lungs and includes symptoms such as breathlessness, coughing, wheezing, fatigue, chest pains and swollen fingertips.